Skip to main content

 await docRef.insert({ name: 'John Doe', age: 30 });

 1. Composite primary keys, which take the form of an object.
 If the user modifies the schema of a collection in the console and makes the primary key composite, the ID must be in the form of an object, such as {employeeName: string, deptId: string}.
-This allows the user to specify multiple fields as the document ID.
+This allows you to specify multiple fields as the document ID.
 For example, if Jane Doe in department 12345 just celebrated her birthday, we may update her age as follows:

 Client code